In electrical systems, the choice of tubes and their color play a crucial role in the safety and management of the systems.

 It is also necessary to consider European regulations, such as theLow Voltage Directive (2014/35/EU), which regulate the safety and compliance of the materials used.

-The colors of the tubes in electrical systems follow a standardized coding that makes it easy to identify the specific functions of each tube.
+The colors of pipes in electrical systems follow a standardized coding that makes it easy to identify the specific functions of each pipe.

 black tube

-The black pipe is intended exclusively for the passage of electrical cables.
-It is essential that the electrical system of your home is made using only black pipes.
+Black pipe is intended exclusively for electrical wiring.
+It's essential that your home's electrical system be installed using only black pipe.

 brown tube